 - Local conflicts in Sápmi need to be addressed if the EU wants to achieve long-term energy security.

-On the right: The midnight sun is keeping Isak Greger Eriksen (17) and his fellow activists up at night 70 degrees north, close to where the Nussir mine is planned.
-Photograph by Hannah Thulé.
+Image by Hannah Thulé: The midnight sun is keeping Isak Greger Eriksen (17) and his fellow activists up at night 70 degrees north, close to where the Nussir mine is planned.